 The maximum size of main articles will normally be 2,500 words; notes and contributions of primary evidence may be much shorter.
 Text should be submitted in English, preferably as a Word document, and should conform to standard UK style guidelines.
 But use the site itself as a general guide to editorial style.
 Please note that articles should be readable as well as informative, factual rather than theoretical, and short rather than long!
 Footnotes should be used sparingly – brief bibliographical information can usually be included within the main text.

 Contributors are responsible for obtaining permission to publish material belonging to third parties and/or covered by copyright laws, and for ensuring that material published does not infringe libel or other laws.
+They retain copyright of their articles, but are expected to inform the editors if one of their articles is republished elsewhere.

 The editors would like to thank Roland Beck (M.Sc.) for his technical assistance in developing the site.